-There are a handful of trails to choose from, but the most popular takes most hikers about two hours to reach the Baegundae Peak.
-At 2,755ft (840m), this is the highest point of the mountain, from where you can admire the large granite rocks and a panoramic view of Seoul sprawling out below.
+There are a handful of trails to choose from, but the most popular leads to Baegundae Peak and takes most hikers around two hours.
+At 2,744ft (837m), this is the highest point of the mountain, from where you can admire the large granite rocks and a panoramic view of Seoul sprawling out below.

 One interesting feature of this hike is that you’ll walk past a replica of the ancient Bukhansanseong Fortress wall.

 Word of warning: This hike is easily accessible from Seoul, so expect crowds the entire way.

 Jirisan is the tallest mountain in mainland South Korea and attracts 280,000 hikers each year.

 Jirisan National Park is the first national park and largest mountainous national park in South

 Sprawling down the east coast of North and South Korea, the Taebaek mountain range is home to some stunning scenery and epic hikes.
 At 5,603ft (1,708m), Seoraksan is the tallest peak in this range.

 If you don’t feel like working up a sweat, you can ride the cable car and glimpse the park from above.
 Located just 2.5 hours away from Seoul, a trip to Seoraksan is a great addition to your South Korea itinerary.